fdemian/libsockets/README.md

 Libsockets
 ==========

-A library to manage AF_INET sockets.
+A C library to manage AF_INET sockets in Linux.

 ###License